lino-framework/welfare/docs/tested/integ.rst

 ===================

 ..
 How to test only this document:
    $ python setup.py test -s tests.DocsTests.test_integ

 A technical tour into the :mod:`lino_welfare.modlib.integ` module.
 See also :doc:`/tour/autoevents`.

 .. contents::
    :local:
-   :depth: 2

 .. include:: /include/tested.rst